Horncastle: Geography

 Horncastle lies 7 miles from Woodhall Spa, 18 miles from Boston, 21 miles from Lincoln and 13 miles from Louth.
 It is near the main A158 road between Lincoln to Skegness, to the south of the Lincolnshire Wolds, where the north–south River Bain meets the River Waring from the east, and north of the West and Wildmore Fens.
 The south of Horncastle is called Cagthorpe.
 Langton Hill to the west was part of Horncastle Rural District in the Parts of Lindsey, but is now in the district of East Lindsey, based in Manby.

 North of Horncastle are the villages of West Ashby and Low Toynton, and to their south Milestone House and Mareham on the Hill on the eastern outskirts.
 The Viking Way meets the River Waring, then north of the A158 the village of High Toynton.
 The A153 skirts the southern edge of the River Bain to reach Roughton and Thornton.
 The border follows the Old River Bain west of the A153 and north over the river meadows, crossing the Horncastle Canal and Viking Way.
 Eastwards it crosses the B1191 to the village of Langton and northwards to Thimbleby.
 It meets the B1190, then the A158 at the B1190 junction, following Accommodation Road to the east and skirting the north of the town along Elmhurst Road, past Elmhurst Lakes, to reach West Ashby at the River Bain near Hemingby Lane.

+Demographics

+At the 2021 census, Horncastle's built up area had a population of 7,291.
+Of the findings, the ethnicity and religious composition of the ward was:

+The religious composition of the ward at the 2021 Census was recorded as: